-More important than the study of matter is the study of what matters
+Science is the study of matter, spirituality is the study of what matters

 Unfortunately, we often get obsessed with technology, especially with the associated allurements of ever-faster devices.
 Amidst such obsession, we often forget whether technology is providing us what truly matters.
 The Bhagavad-gita (18.22) declares as ignorance inducing that knowledge which makes us obsessed with one slice of reality.